 NOAH: NMR by Ordered Acquisition using 1H detection implemented on a Spinsolve benchtop NMR spectrometer

 To elucidate or confirm molecular structure by NMR, a series of homo- and hetero-nuclear experiments are typically required.
-Besides standard 1D spectra, powerful 2D methods like COSY, HSQC, and HMBC are acquired in order to make the signal assignment possible.
-The measurement of these 2D experiments is a time consuming process where each raw of the 2D data set is acquired in an individual experiment and a generally long recovery time needs to be included between steps.
-Recently, Kupce and Claridge proposed a powerful strategy to reduce the time required to measure a set of 2D experiments by acquiring the steps of the different 2D experiments without any waiting time between them.
+Besides standard 1D spectra, powerful 2D methods like COSY, HSQC, and HMBC are acquired in order to make signal assignment possible.
+The measurement of these 2D experiments is a time consuming process where each 2D data set is acquired in an individual experiment.
+2D data is collected row by row including a generally long recovery time between acquisitions.
+Recently, Kupce and Claridge proposed a powerful strategy to reduce the time required to measure a set of 2D experiments by acquiring the rows of the different 2D experiments without any waiting time between them.
 They called this super-sequence, NOAH, which stands for NMR by Ordered Acquisition using 1H detection.
-In this way, instead of acquiring the 2D data sets of the different 2D experiments just one after the other (including the recovery time between each raw), the NOAH approach acquires the raw number n of the different matrices one after the other, without recovery time in between, and adds a recovery time only before raws n+1 are queried.
+Instead of acquiring the 2D data set for each experiments just one after the other (including a recovery time between each raw of each 2D data set), the NOAH approach acquires the raw number n of the different matrices one after the other, without recovery time in between, and adds a recovery time only before raws n+1 are acquired.
 As this recovery or relaxation period is much longer than the duration of the pulse sequences, a substantial time saving can be achieved.
 Figure 1 shows a scheme that illustrates the implementation of what typically is called a NOAH-3, where three sequences are acquired per recovery time.

 Figure 1: NOAH supersequences nest a series of experiments in order to acquire them using a single relaxation delay.
 As the duration of each sequence is typically much shorter than this recovery delay required between scans, NOAH can acquire a set of experiments in the time it usually takes to acquire a single one in a conventional way.